A theoretical and empirical study of new adaptive algorithms with additional momentum steps and shifted updates for stochastic non-convex optimization: Examples of new adaptive momentum methods

 \section{Examples of new adaptive momentum methods}

-In this section, motivated by \cite{GhadimiLanAccelerated}, we will construct examples of some adaptive Adam-like methods which can be considered new in the Machine Learning community, by using \eqref{ChangesVariablesAlgorithms} from Section \eqref{Section_AdaptiveHeavyBall}.
-Furthermore, we will also infer the rate of convergence of these methods utilizing the results presented in Theorem \eqref{Theorem_AsymptoticBehavior}.
+In this section, motivated by \cite{GhadimiLanAccelerated}, we will construct examples of some adaptive Adam-like methods which can be considered new in the Machine Learning community, by using \eqref{ChangesVariablesAlgorithms} from section \eqref{Section_AdaptiveHeavyBall}.
+We will also deduce the rate of convergence of these methods using the conclusions stated in Theorem \eqref{Theorem_AsymptoticBehavior}.
 Also, along with the assumptions \emph{$(A_1)$}, \emph{$(A_2)$}, \emph{$(A_3)$}, \emph{$(A_4)$} and \emph{$(A_5)$} that were used in Theorem \eqref{Theorem_AsymptoticBehavior}, we also impose \emph{$(A_6)$} for the almost sure bound of the gradient (a usual hypothesis used for the situations involving adaptive optimizers). \begin{example} Inspired by the Nesterov implementation method with constant momentum term from \texttt{PyTorch}, we consider $\mu_1 = 1$ and $\mu_n := \mu \in (0, 1)$ for each $n \geq 2$.
-For every $n \geq 1$, we impose the conditions
+For every $n \geq 1$, we impose the condition

 where \eqref{eq:conditions_adaptive_coeffs} hold in the sense of the Hadamard notations, and $M$ is chosen such that $M > 0$, hence $\vb* \lambda_n > 0$ for each $n \geq 1$ (since we will take $\vb* \alpha_n > 0$ for every $n \geq 1$).
 Furthermore, we mention that we can take $M \geq \dfrac{1}{\mu}$ similarly with \cite{GhadimiLanAccelerated}, hence $M \geq 1$ in order to have $\vb* \lambda_n - \vb* \alpha_n \geq 0$, for each $n \geq 1$.
 Also, we mention that the limiting case when $M = \dfrac{1}{\mu}$ is the one where $\vb g_{n-1}$ doesn't appear but $\vb g_n$ does in the formula of the \eqref{AcceleratedGradientMethod} iterative method.
 But, since our computations involve only the squared term $[\vb* \lambda_n - \vb* \alpha_n]^2$ and the norm $\| \vb* \lambda_n - \vb* \alpha_n \|^2$, then it does not matter if $\vb* \lambda_n$ is greater or not than $\vb* \alpha_n$. \\ By considering \eqref{eq:Gamma}, we have that $\Gamma_1 = 1$ and $\Gamma_2 = (1 - \mu) \Gamma_1$, i.e. $\Gamma_2 = 1 - \mu$.
 By induction, we can prove that $\Gamma_n = (1-\mu)^{n-1}$ for all $n \geq 2$ (evidently, this formula holds also for $n = 1$, hence it is valid from $n \geq 1$).
 Using \eqref{C_nN}, for every $n \geq 1$, it follows that